kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 Now, build and run the app and select **Brent Reid**.

-Okay, so it doesn't look like anything spectacular, but behind the scenes, Brent's activity is being added to the search index.
+Okay, so it doesn't look like anything spectacular happened, but behind the scenes, Brent's activity is being added to the search index.
 Exit to the home screen (⇧⌘H) and bring up Spotlight by either swiping down from the middle of the screen or swiping all the way to the left of your home screen pages.
 Type **brent reid** into the search.

 ![width=35%](/images/app-screen-4.png)